I'm planning a 10-14 day trip to Ireland in June with a group of 6-8 people. Any suggestions for getting around while we're there?

 It doesn't cover Cork, Galway, Mayo, Sligo & Donegal etc nor the north, if you need advice on any of these areas please let me know.
 All of these are stunning counties with beautiful scenery infact in the Irish Republic, barr Wicklow in the east most of the stunning scenery is in the west.

 I spent a week in Ireland on a student budget, flying into and out of Dublin and taking a coach for the rest.
 They're cheap and Ireland is really small, so it doesn't take too much time!
 There are also some cool bus tours from larger cities out into the neighboring country, for example I went on a tour from Galway that stopped at the Cliffs of Moher among other places -- was a full day long but we saw so much and I never felt rushed.

 I'd also recommend not setting aside too much time in Dublin, it's a cool city but mostly useful as a base of explorations for day trips to local sights.
-Three days there was more than enough for me, and Galway was a nice change. over 6 years ago
+Three days there was more than enough for me, and Galway was a nice change. almost 9 years ago

 Hi Jen, Ireland is small enough to easily drive around it.
 However if there are 6-8 of you you're probably best to stick to buses.
 The thing about Ireland is, our road signs are the worst in Europe!
 It is very hard to follow the signs to places and if you get lost it .. you can ask locals for directions but when you're out in the countryside us Irish have a strange way of giving directions...and most NON Irish people can't follow them haha! :) It's so small you don't need to fly around or get trains, buses is the way to go really!